 You can click Refresh to refresh the screen and show the most current information.

 Network Interfaces

-Use the Network Interfaces page to show configuration and status information about the wired and wireless interfaces.
-To show the Network Interfaces page, select Status and Statistics > Network Interface in the navigation pane.
+The Network Interfaces page shows the configuration and status information about the wired and wireless interfaces.
+To view network interface information, select Status and Statistics > Network Interfaces.